GarryIV/aws-test/README.md

-Project for learning AWS and Spring
+# Project for learning AWS and Spring

+* hello-world